medoim3-ux/gene-disease-association-db/environment.md

-# Gene-Disease Association Database
+# Environment Setup

-## Project Description
+## Purpose
-This project documents the design of a relational database for gene-disease associations.
+This file documents the planned technical environment for the gene-disease association database project.

+## Virtual Environment
+The project environment is planned to be deployed using VirtualBox.
+A Linux virtual machine is intended to be used for practicing shell commands, database setup, and project organization.

+## Operating System
+Planned operating system:
+- Ubuntu Linux

-## Academic Objectives
+## Database System
-- Learn how to document a technical project using GitHub
+Planned database system:
+- PostgreSQL

+PostgreSQL is intended to be used for:
-- Practice database schema design in PostgreSQL
+- creating the database schema
-- Organize sample gene and disease data
+- inserting sample data
-- Write SQL queries for association analysis
+- executing SQL queries
-- Prepare a short academic report about genes associated with a disease
+- testing gene-disease association records

-## Project Status
+## Python Integration
-Current status: documentation and initial database design completed.
+Python will be used to connect to PostgreSQL and perform simple database operations.

+Planned Python package:
+- psycopg2 or psycopg

-## Repository Structure
+## Shell Practice
+Linux shell commands will be used for:
-- `README.md` — main project documentation
+- navigation between project files
-- `schema.sql` — database schema
-- `data.sql` — sample data
+- running PostgreSQL commands
-- `queries.sql` — SQL queries for analysis
+- editing SQL files
-- `report.md` — initial academic report draft

-## Database Entities
-- Genes
-- Diseases
+- basic environment management

-- Gene-Disease Associations
+## Documentation Note
+This repository is focused on documenting the project structure and planned implementation.
+The virtual machine itself is not included in the repository.